 Atoms are routinely prepared and manipulated in the quantum regime using the powerful techniques of laser cooling and trapping.
 To achieve similar control over the vibrations of nanofabricated mechanical oscillators is a goal that is vigorously pursued.
 In this project, we explore the new possibilities offered by hybrid mechanical-atomic systems.
 We use laser light to generate a long-distance coupling between an ultracold atomic ensemble in a trap and a nanomechanical membrane oscillator in an optical cavity.
 Besides the intriguing perspective of observing quantum phenomena in engineered mechanical devices that are visible to the bare eye, such systems open up new avenues for quantum measurement of mechanical vibrations with potential impact on mechanical quantum sensors and transducers for accelerations, forces and fields.

-Research highlights include the realization of an optomechanical interface between ultracold atoms and a mechanical oscillator, and the demonstration of sympathetic cooling of a mechanical oscillator with laser-cooled atoms.
+Research highlights include the observation of strong coupling between atomic spins and a mechanical oscillator, the engineering of different Hamiltonian and dissipative interactions in this hybrid quantum system, and the demonstration of coherent feedback cooling of a mechanical oscillator with the atoms.

 Quantum memories for single photons